kubewarden/docs/src/psp-migration.md

 EOF
 ```

 Notice the policy is configured as `mutation: true`.
-This is required because the policy will add supplemental user groups when the user does not define them.
+This is required because the policy will add [supplementalGroups](https://kubernetes.io/docs/concepts/security/pod-security-policy/#users-and-groups) when the user does not define them.

 So, now users cannot deploy pods running as root: